Padraic79/AutomationProjects/playwright-portfolio/README.md

 ├── playwright-report/   # HTML test reports
 ├── tsconfig.json        # TypeScript configuration
 └── package.json         # Project dependencies and scripts
+postman-portfolio/
+├── Library.postman_collection.json # Postman API test collection
+└── README.md            # API testing documentation
 ```

 - **demo-site** and **personal-site** target web apps hosted on GitHub Pages.
 The `docs/` folder is used for deployment, as GitHub Pages serves static sites from this directory by default.
 - The Playwright config uses a multi-project setup, allowing you to run tests for each site independently or all together.
+- The postman-portfolio folder contains API test collections and documentation for testing REST APIs using Postman.

+## API Testing with Postman

+API tests are managed in the `postman-portfolio` folder.
+The included Postman collection demonstrates:

+- Adding, retrieving, and deleting books via the Library API
+- Chaining requests using dynamic variables
+- Assertions and scripts for robust, repeatable API testing
+- Full workflow execution using the Postman Collection Runner

+See the [postman-portfolio/README.md](../postman-portfolio/README.md) for details and instructions.

 ## Getting Started